godbout/WooshyWindowToTheForeground/README.md

 # Updates

 Starting with version 3.0.0 _Wooshy: Window to the Foreground!_ is built to be integrated with the new [Alfred Gallery](https://alfred.app).
-Now Alfred itself will take care of the Workflow's update!
+Alfred itself will now take care of the Workflow's updates!

 # Why is this an Alfred Workflow and not part of Wooshy?